DataDog/dd-sdk-android/docs/log_collection.md

     {{% /tab %}}
     {{< /tabs >}}

 When writing your application, you can enable development logs.
-All internal messages in the library with a priority equal or higher than the provided level will be logged to Android's Logcat.
+All internal messages in the library with a priority equal or higher than the provided level are then logged to Android's Logcat.

 ```kotlin
     Datadog.setVerbosity(Log.INFO)